-Now, it is hard to take the suggestion that it was the hand of God who dropped Judd’s glasses.
-I mean, as long as God was going to get involved, why didn’t he prevent the little boy from being murdered in the first place?
+This speculation about the hand of God doesn’t make any sense.
+If God was going to get involved, why didn’t he protect the little boy and keep him from being murdered in the first place?
 But some people would say that that way of thinking is typical of an atheist like me, who just doesn’t understand that God works in mysterious ways.
-So, even if I think Wilk’s suggestion is absurd, most people watching this movie in 1959 would have found it perfectly reasonable.
+So, even if I think Crowe’s (Wilk’s) suggestion presupposes a dilatory deity, most people reading about this case in 1924, or watching this movie in 1959, would have found it perfectly reasonable.

 Alternatively, one might go all Freudian and say that Judd had an unconscious desire to be caught.
 That would seem to be the significance of Wilk’s last question, “And if he didn’t, who did?”

 I think it was just an accident.
 We don’t need God or Freud to explain that.
 But the main thing is that for those in the audience who needed to see the atheist realize that there might actually be a God, Wilk’s first hypothesis about the hand of God dropping the glasses would have been the preferred interpretation.

 Now imagine that the story of Loeb and Leopold is made into a weird foreign film of the sort produced back in the 1950s and 1960s, full of symbolism and anachronisms.
 It would be in black and white with subtitles.

 Now imagine that the movie is made in 1992 by a weird foreign-film director wannabe right here in America.
 In this case, there would be no subtitles.
 This the movie Swoon.